Close

 Our Board has a fiduciary duty towards Temasek as a Company, with full discretion and flexibility to guide the management of our portfolio.

-Our Board operates on a commercial basis, with the added constitutional responsibility, together with our Chairman and CEO, of protecting the Company's past reserves, given Temasek's status as a Fifth Schedule entity under the Singapore Constitution.
-There are no nominees of the Government on our Board.
+Our Board operates on a commercial basis, with the added constitutional responsibility, together with our Chairman and CEO, of protecting the Company’s past reserves, given Temasek’s status as a Fifth Schedule entity under the Singapore Constitution.
+There are no nominees of the Singapore Government or any other government on our Board.

 The annual Board schedule includes quarterly two-day meetings, and additional meetings as needed, such as for significant large investments.